scroll-tech/zkevm-circuits/aggregator/README.md

 There will be three configurations for Aggregation circuit.
 - FpConfig; used for snark aggregation
 - KeccakConfig: used to build keccak table
+- RlcConfig: used to compute RLC of hash inputs

 ### Public Input
 The public input of the aggregation circuit consists of
+- 12 elements from accumulator
 - 32 elements of `batch_pi_hash`
 - 1 element of `k`